ddowse/jailfox/README.md

 ## Description

-When applied to a container, this template will install
+When applied to a container, this template will install with dependencies

 - firefox
 - noto fonts ( All the glyphs for the modern web )
 - xauth
 - mesa-dri ( 3D Support if available )
-- create a user named `firefox`
+- add user `firefox`
-- will make the local X11 Socket available inside the jail.
+- gives access to `/tmp/.X11-unix/:0`  from inside the jail.

 To run the jailed firefox from the host system please visit [jailfox-install](https://github.com/ddowse/jailfox-install) for further instructions.